 - Grants will generally be reviewed for approval on a first-come first-served basis until the regional grant funding for the current calendar year is exhausted.

 - The maximum reimbursement to any one location is $350.

 - Grant reimbursements will only be valid for 90 days from the date of the award letter.

-- If funds are exhausted in any region, at USA Pickleball discretion, the application may stay open until the 4th quarter for available funding from other USA Pickleball regions.
+- If funds are exhausted in any region, at USA Pickleball discretion, the application may stay open until September 1st for available funding from other USA Pickleball regions.